Practical advice on ISO 9001:2015 Clause 6.2 implementation

 Action by: Omar Ahmed

-Note that the Objectives are not just set when implementing ISO 9001, They are not ‘set in stone’ and will change in time in line with changes to customer and other business requirements.
+Note that the Objectives are not set just when implementing ISO 9001.
+They are not ‘set in stone’ and will change over time in response to changes in customer and other business requirements.

 Conclusion

-Quality objectives are a very sensible requirement of ISO 9001.
-They keep the QMS grounded in reality.
-The need to ensure the effective deployment of the organization’s strategic direction and its quality policy is the foundation of this reality.
+Quality objectives are a sensible requirement of ISO 9001.
+They keep the QMS grounded in reality, which is based on the need to ensure the effective deployment of the organization’s strategic direction and quality policy.

-And, whatever you do, do not choose objectives just to meet the standard’s requirement – choose objectives that are meaningful for the organization and aid it in achieving its strategic objectives.
+Whatever you do, do not choose objectives just to meet the standard’s requirements—choose objectives that are meaningful to the organization and help it achieve its strategic objectives.
 Be sure that this will be checked during your ISO 9001 Certification Audit.

 Related Articles